Riverside DUI for Recreational Marijuana Attorney

 Though consumption of recreational marijuana is now legal in California, driving under the influence of marijuana is not.
 However, it is virtually impossible to test how impaired a driver is while under the influence of marijuana; a chemical test will only reveal whether the driver has consumed marijuana recently.

 When you need a criminal defense attorney for a DUI violation for recreational marijuana in Riverside, it’s vital to secure legal representation from an attorney who can fully investigate the facts of your case and provide a solid defense to help you avoid the harsh penalties that come with a DUI conviction.
-Consider what the team of attorneys at the Law Offices of Catherine A. Schwartz can offer:
+Consider what the team of attorneys at the Law Offices of Schwartz & Godbey can offer:

 - Founding attorney Catherine A. Schwartz has more than 30 years of experience as a lawyer.
 As a former Deputy Public Defender, she has extensive insider knowledge of the local criminal justice system.